iracic82/Infoblox---Secure-GenAI/02-manage-uddi/assignment.md

 > [!IMPORTANT]
 > NOTE: Primary and Secondary Source IPs should be set retrospectively to 10.10.10.4 and 10.10.10.5.
+> These IPs are used by NIOS-X-as-a-Service for operations such as Zone Transfers and Forwarding.
+They must also be in a Private IP range.

 **Primary Source IP**
 ```